ZacheryThomas/homeassistant-smartrent/README.md

 # SmartRent Home Assistant Component

-A basic Homeassistant component to support SmartRent Locks and Thermostats.
+This is basic Homeassistant component to support SmartRent Locks and Thermostats.
 This component uses the `smartrent.py` library that can be found [here](https://github.com/ZacheryThomas/smartrent.py)!

 ## Basic Setup

-Quick and dirty:
+### Moving custom component to right directory
 ```
 └── ...
 └── configuration.yaml